ArchStrike/archstrike-iso/README.md

 make build-archstrike-iso
 make sign
 ```
 To use a non-default gpg key to sign, run `GPG_OPTIONS="--default-key <your-key-id>" make sign` in userland.

+To change the output location to say `/tmp`, run `BUILD_DIR=/tmp/archstrike-iso-build make`.

 ## Developer Notes